reconjohn/PtD/docs/survey.md

 #### Solar zone material

 Compositions are the most desirable for the safety criteria while metal (standing seam) is the one as far as applicability is concerned.
-When in comes to the cost-effectiveness compositions and metal are considered almost the same.
+When it comes to the cost-effectiveness compositions and metal are considered almost the same.
 In general metal is expensive with higher upfront cost.
 But, with respect to durability and maintenance, metal could be cost-effective as much as compositions.

 #### Solar zone pitch